valdemarsv/research/README.md

 * **7 conference posters (P)** or other presentations in proceedings of international CORE-ranked conferences
 * **19x leading author**, worked with **52 distinct co-authors**

 *Each paper title links to the official publisher's version.
-Please use [references.bib](references.bib) to cite.* \
+Please use [references.bib](references.bib) to cite.*
-*I link preprints as much as possible, but if you need additional access to any paper, feel free to [contact me](https://elea.sk/valdemar/).*
 * 🏆 = Best Paper Award
 * ⭐ = Featured / Recommended
 * 🚀 = Highly cited